how to set up a shop drawing review process

 To confirm the completion of the shop drawing review process, the architect or engineer of record must stamp the shop drawings.
 This signifies that they’ve conducted the shop drawing review process.

-This stamp should also explicitly state that the review scope is limited to ensuring overall alignment with the design intent.
+This engineer or architect’s shop drawing stamp should also explicitly state that the review scope is limited to ensuring overall alignment with the design intent.

 Additionally, it’s the responsibility of the architect or engineer to make note of and document any discrepancies or deviations from the original design intent that they identified during the shop drawing review process.